MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/set-up-skype-for-business-online/configure-skype-for-business-settings-for-individual-users.md

 |**Toll-free number** <br/> |For a third-party ACP, these phone numbers are the ones you received from the audio conferencing provider.
 If the user is using Microsoft as the audio conferencing provider, these will be numbers that are set on the audio conferencing bridge.
 Format the numbers as you want them to appear in Skype for Business and Microsoft Teams meeting requests.  <br/> |
 |**Conference ID and PIN** (required) <br/> |The participant PIN, or conference code, used to join meetings that are scheduled by this user and are provided from a third-party audio conferencing provider.
 If the user is using Microsoft as the audio conferencing provider, this won't be required.  <br/> |

 To configure these settings in bulk, use PowerShell.
-See [Set the Audio Conferencing phone numbers for meeting organizers that are included on invites](../audio-conferencing-in-office-365/set-the-phone-numbers-included-on-invites.md).
+See [Set the phone numbers included on invites](../audio-conferencing-in-office-365/set-the-phone-numbers-included-on-invites.md).

 [!INCLUDE [LinkedIn Learning Info](../common/office/linkedin-learning-info.md)]